KDE/digikam-doc/image_editor/workflow_tools.rst

     - (6): There is a **progress indicator** for tool with involved calculations at processing stage, else the current **file-name** is displayed.

-The Image Editor tools are avaiable as plugins loaded dynamically at startup and configurable in :ref:`Setup dialog <plugins_settings>`.
+The Image Editor tools are available as plugins loaded dynamically at startup and configurable in :ref:`Setup dialog <plugins_settings>`.
 List of tools is given below:

     - Image Color Corrections: